luccsss/luccsss/README.md

 I am Luciana, a dedicated student in the field of software engineering, fervently working towards the esteemed designation of a Full-Stack Developer. 🚀
 - 📌 I'm currently working with these Languages: C++ and Python.
 - 🌐 My LinkedIn: www.linkedin.com/in/lucianasanchezsilva
-- 🖇 Extra info: I am also delving into digital graphic design🎨.
+- 🖇 Extra info: I am also delving into digital graphic design. 🎨
 <!--
 **luccsss/luccsss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.